padzak/shop/README.md

 1. Warning: You provided a `checked` prop to a form field without an `onChange` handler.
 This will render a read-only field.
 If the field should be mutable use `defaultChecked`.
 Otherwise, set either `onChange` or `readOnly`. (client.js:2)

+### profile/changePassword

+1. Check what the hell is going on with the password setting

 ## Components